Ghost of Tsushima: Plot

-Realizing he cannot defeat the Mongols alone or with traditional samurai tactics, Jin travels around the island to recruit allies and learns guerilla warfare.
-He recruits Yuna, her blacksmith brother Taka, sake merchant Kenji, master archer Sadanobu Ishikawa, female samurai Masako Adachi, and his mercenary friend Ryuzo along with Ryuzo's Straw Hat rōnin.
-As Jin disrupts Mongol activities and liberates villages across the island, the people begin to refer to him as "The Ghost", a samurai spirit that has risen against the Mongols.
-Taka crafts a grappling hook for Jin to scale Castle Kaneda’s walls, and Jin attacks the site with his allies.
-Destitute and starving due to harsh wartime conditions, Ryuzo and the Straw Hats betray Jin to collect the bounty issued on him by Khotun.
-Jin manages to fend them off, free Shimura, and retake Castle Kaneda.
-Despite their victory, Khotun has already left to conquer Castle Shimura with Ryuzo.
+Realizing he cannot defeat the Mongols alone or with traditional samurai tactics, Jin recruits allies and learns guerrilla warfare tactics from Yuna.
+He recruits Yuna, her blacksmith brother Taka, sake merchant and swindler Kenji, archer Sadanobu Ishikawa, female samurai Masako Adachi, and his mercenary friend Ryuzo along with Ryuzo's Straw Hat rōnin.
+As Jin disrupts Mongol activities and liberates villages, the islanders revere him as "The Ghost," a samurai spirit that has risen against the Mongols.
+Taka crafts a grappling hook for Jin to scale Castle Kaneda's walls, and Jin attacks the site with his allies.
+Destitute and starving from harsh wartime conditions, Ryuzo and the Straw Hats betray Jin to collect the bounty issued to him by the Khan.
+Jin fends them off, frees Shimura, and retakes Castle Kaneda.
+Despite their victory, the Khan has already left to conquer Castle Shimura with Ryuzo.

-To retake Castle Shimura, Jin recruits Norio, Norio's warrior monks, and the Yarikawa Clan.
-He also recruits local pirate Goro on Shimura's behalf to carry a petition for reinforcements and a request to be adopted as his heir to the Shogun.
-With a new army being assembled, Jin recovers his family's ancestral armor from caretaker Yuriko, who teaches him how to create poison.
-Under orders from Shimura, Jin and Taka try to infiltrate a fortress where Ryuzo is located but are ambushed and captured by Khotun.
-When Jin refuses to submit to his rule, Khotun kills Taka.
-Jin then escapes with Yuna’s help.
-The Shogun's reinforcements arrive and Shimura leads the assembled army in an assault on Castle Shimura, driving the Mongols into the inner keep.
-As the Mongols retreat, they detonate explosives on the bridge leading to the inner courtyard, inflicting huge casualties on the advancing samurai.
+Jin recruits the warrior monk Norio, Norio's fellow monks, and the disgraced Yarikawa family to retake Castle Shimura.
+He also recruits local pirate Goro on Shimura's behalf to carry a petition for reinforcements and a request to be adopted as his heir to the shogun.
+With a new army being assembled, Jin recovers his family's ancestral armor from the Sakai family caretaker Yuriko, who teaches him how to create poison.
+Under orders from Shimura, Jin and Taka try to infiltrate a fortress where Ryuzo is located, but are ambushed and captured by the Khan.
+When Jin refuses to submit to his rule, the Khan demands that Taka kill him for his freedom.
+Taka instead attempts to attack the Khan, but is killed and his corpse beheaded; after the Khan leaves, Jin frees himself and eradicates the Straw Hats with Yuna's help.
+The Shogun's reinforcements arrive, and Shimura leads the assembled army in an assault on Castle Shimura, driving the Mongols into the inner keep.
+As the Mongols retreat, they detonate explosives on the bridge leading to the inner courtyard, inflicting massive casualties on the advancing samurai.